 But the service would be pointless if it didn’t offer a wide range of stores and ecommerces to choose from.
 Fortunately, there are literally hundreds of companies that accept Tabby, so Arabian customers are free to use it whenever they want.

 Service type: P2P payments

 Sending money to another person has never been easier in the Emirates.
 Thanks to Mamo Pay, you can send instant transfers or receive money without the need to manually generate bank transfers and without waiting for the ELIXIR session.
 Moreover, you can even split bills.
-The app can be connected to your credit card or bank account and, as all successful FinTech apps, is perfectly simple to use.
+The app can be connected to your credit card or bank account and, as all successful FinTech apps, is perfectly simple to use (see our UX design services).
 All you need to do to send money is pick the sum and choose the receiver.
 It can be anyone from your ordinary contact list, a phone number or email address is enough.
 As usually with similar solutions, you don’t need to worry about security – the startup was created in collaboration with Visa and within the Visa’s FinTech Fast Track Program.